Little Lost Creations may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

 How to choose garden seeds

 Now, what do I want to plant this year?
 Which seeds should I choose?
 Which brand is the best to buy?
 Do I want organic, heirloom or just conventional seeds?
 After all, I am putting a lot of work into my garden.
-I want to plant the best seeds for success!
+I want my garden to be a huge success!

 I like to order my seeds from True Leaf Market.
 I have had good luck with this company.
-Thier seeds have a high germination rate and grow well in my garden.
-But before ordering seeds, there are a few things you need to look at.
+Their seeds have a high germination rate and grow well in my garden.
+But before ordering seeds, there are a few things I take into consideration.
 Because let’s face it not all growing seasons are alike.

 Which zone are you in?

 Each zone is a little different.
 We are about a zone 3 and sometimes I think a zone 2, although on some charts it shows a zone 4.
 We can freeze any month of the year.
 Yes, even frost in July!
 Most of the trees that we have planted are a zone 2 or 3 just for this reason.
 When buying seeds for our vegetable garden, we take all things into consideration.

 Since we can freeze any month of the year we look for seeds that have the shortest maturing time possible.
 This is especially true for our corn, squash, tomatoes, beans, cucumbers and any other vegetable that may be tender to a frost.